Open menu

 7. Optimize or Disable Extensions to Speed Up Magento Cart

-Magento extensions that affect Add to Cart functionality, Magento Shopping Cart price rules, catalog rules, or add custom product options can severely slow down your Magento Cart.
+Magento extensions that affect Add to Cart functionality, Magento shopping cart price rules, catalog rules, or add custom product options can severely slow down your Magento 2 Cart.

 There are two approaches you can take here.
-The hard one is to attempt to optimize the custom Magento extension that interferes with the Cart performance.
-Reviewing and refactoring the code you have never seen before is not a trivial task even for an experienced developer.
+The hard approach is to optimize the custom Magento extension that interferes with the Cart performance.
+Reviewing and refactoring code you have never seen before is not a trivial task, even for an experienced developer.

-If you have the option, just disable the extension in question and look for alternatives that don’t affect your Cart performance as much.
-After all, this extension can’t be the only one on the market.
+If you have the option, just turn off the unnecessary extension and look for alternatives that don't affect your cart performance as much.
+After all, this extension can't be the only one in the market.

 8. Disable Minimum Advertised Price in Advanced Sales

-Getting rid of complex pricing rules that you don’t use inside the store will help you alleviate some pressure off the Shopping Cart.
-When the system doesn’t need to check for an additional value in the database, this time can be spent on the actually important stuff.
+Getting rid of complex cart price rules you don't use inside the store will help alleviate some pressure off the Shopping Cart.
+When the system doesn't need to check for an additional value in the database, this time can be spent on the actually important stuff.

-Anyways, most stores don’t need this feature and you can safely turn it off at Stores > Configuration > Sales > Sales.
+Anyway, most stores don't need this feature, and you can safely turn it off at Stores > Configuration > Sales > Sales.

 9. Review All Add to Cart Events That Slow You Down